srobo/runbook/docs/competition/livestream/chat-moderation.md

 ### Engage

-First, try and engage with the user, talk about robots or other benign small-talk.
+First, try and engage with the user, talk about robots, the topic of the stream or other benign small-talk.
 In the ideal case, the user will start engaging with the stream and stop causing problems.

 ### Warn